 All reports/complaints of harassment will be investigated thoroughly.
-Should investigations confirm a case of harassment, the seminary will take proper disciplinary action against all culpable parties.
-The seminary will endeavor to act upon all complaints promptly.
-A representative of the seminary will inform complainants of the outcome of the investigation and any consequence to the harasser.
+Should investigations confirm a case of harassment, the Seminary will take proper disciplinary action against all culpable parties.
+The Seminary will endeavor to act upon all complaints promptly.
+The primary concern will be for the victim's safety.
+In cases where the incident is believed to involve criminal behavior, the police will be notified.
+A representative of the Seminary will inform complainants of the outcome of the investigation and any consequence to the harasser.
 There will be no retaliation against an individual, whether student or employee, for filing a complaint.